 |Ease of use||✅||❌|

 When we stack NordVPN vs. IPVanish, it doesn't take too long to see which service is better.
 It lost only in the pricing category.
-Meanwhile, IPVanish managed to pull off three draws in P2P, server locations, and customer support.
-This is an impressive trait, and with WireGuard, IPVanish one of the fastest VPNs out there – but it's not enough to take out NordVPN.
+Meanwhile, IPVanish managed to pull off three draws in P2P, server locations, customer support.
+This is an impressive trait, and with WireGuard, IPVanish one of the fastest VPNs out there – but it's still not enough to take out NordVPN.
 It's just faster, more secure, offers a better streaming experience, and has the upper hand in compatibility and ease of use.

 More VPN comparisons